Krule6/T6-Buried-Counters/README.md

 ## T6-Buried-Counters

-This repository includes scripts that track important aspects of the Buried Easter Egg:
+This repository includes scripts that track RNG events of the Buried Easter Egg Speedrun:

   - BofaCounter.gsc – Tracks how many times the player has acquired both the Paralyzer and Time Bomb from the mystery box.